H3llKa1ser/IT-and-Security-101/Security Operations/Data handling techniques.md

 ### Shredding: Cutting documents into tiny pieces

 ### Erasure or Reformatting: Removes the pointers to data so the OS can no longer see the data

+### Disk Wiping/Overwriting: Writing over existing data with a stream or zeros, ones, or both

+### Degaussing: Erases magnetic data on a disk or tape using a degausser